 |August 18, 2018||Posted by Stevan under Interesting||

-For a number of reasons, the information on this web site is no longer actively being updated.
-However, the site itself will remain alive for anyone interested in its contents and interested in real-life stories of running a community digital archive.
+For a number of reasons, updates on this web site are slow at the moment.
+However, the site itself will remain alive for anyone interested in its contents and interested in real-life stories of running a community digital archive, and I hope the site will soon have much to report.
 Please contact me for any further information.

 |November 2, 2015||Posted by Stevan under Consultancy, Interesting||

 It was a very welcome invitation from Lucy Conway of the Island of Eigg History Society, Commun Eachdraidh Eige, to visit to assist the group there to develop plans for a community digital archive.
 Late October weather and ferry crossings do not always make ideal partners, and in this case, the Loch Nevis, the usual ferry was out of operation.
 The easiest way from Assynt to Eigg is via Skye, meaning two ferry trips, from Armadale to Mallaig and then on the Small Isles ferry.
 In one of those delightful connections that bind small communities, the landlady of the B&B at which I stayed on Skye was the mother-in-law of the skipper of the MV Orion, the dolphin spotting boat brought on as a passenger ferry while the Loch Nevis was being repaired.

 Not far from Armadale, just as inter-passenger chatting started up, we ran into a huge school of common dolphin, perhaps well over a hundred in the main group, though just a few at a time came to investigate us.

 From Mallaig, looking back to Knoydart in the morning light was dreamy.